raphaelleroffo/intro-to-gis/Session4/session4_tutorial.md

 <img src="../img/S4-39.png" width="700">

-Also change the Size of the marker to **1.6** instead of 2.0, then press OK.
-You can delete the second row (`Academy Sponsor led`) since we don't need it anymore.
+Finally, change the Size of the marker to **1.6** instead of 2.0, then press OK.

-Now let's repeat this process to lump together the two types of Voluntary schools and the Foundation schools.
-Click on `Foundation School` for example, then find the Epsilon sign and write an `OR` statement to combine these three categories.
-PRess OK, then don't forget to rename it to `Foundation/Voluntary Schools`:
+Now let's repeat this process to lump together the Foundation schools and the two types of Voluntary schools.
+Click on `Foundation School`, then find the Epsilon sign and write an `OR` statement to combine these three categories.
+Press OK, then don't forget to rename it to `Foundation/Voluntary Schools`:

 <img src="../img/S4-37.png" width="700">

 Now on the symbology: again, scroll down to edit the `Simple marker`.
-Change teh size to 1.6, then in the outline colour you can simply paste the colour you used previously!
+Change the size to 1.6, then in the outline colour you can simply paste the colour you used previously!

 <img src="../img/S4-40.png" width="700">

-You can delete the two extra `Voluntary school` categories so that you are left with only 4 categories:
+You can delete the extra categories (the two types of `Voluntary school` and the `Academy Sponsor led`) since we don't need it anymore.
+You should be left with only 4 categories:

 <img src="../img/S4-38.png" width="700">

-Edit the symbols for `Free schools` and `Community Schools` to paste the same outline colour and change the size to 1.6.
-If the colours are too similar, you can also change them one by one to make sure they're easily distinguishable.
+Edit the symbols for `Free schools` and `Community Schools` to paste the same gray onto their outline colour, and to change the marker size to 1.6.
+If the 4 colours are too similar, you can also change them manually to make sure they can be easily distinguished.
+You can now press OK, we are done with the point layer!

 <img src="../img/S4-41.png" width="700">

 **3.3 Lines symbology**